nimzi/FunctionalProgramming/README.md

 We purposefully chose a Python _method_ instead of function to contrast the dot notation with a function call in, say F#.
 So far so good.
 Dot notation is actually good and useful.
 In fact it almost looks like we traded the dot for the `|>` operator except in F# we are 'pushing' an argument into a function rather than a method.
 We have gained exactly **nothing** in productivity or understandability or architectural advantages.

 Now let us imagine we are working toward some GIS package to measure distances between locations on maps.
 In such packages a concept such as _metric_ is inalienable.
 A metric is a method of distance measurement.
 The _Euclidean_ metric is what we are well familiar with and what we've implemented.
 However in urban enviroments a _Manhattan metric_ is more appropriate where we cannot move accross diagonals and the distance is computed as `x + y`.
-Of course it is easy to imagine other possibilies metrics and consequently we would like write flexible code that takes a metric into account for our lenght computation.
+Of course it is easy to imagine other possibilies metrics and consequently we would like write flexible code that takes a metric into account for our length computation.

-Well, in an OO scenario we would probably write a _Metric_ class that given a _Vector2_ would compute its lenght (or squaredLength).
+Well, in an OO scenario we would probably write a _Metric_ class that given a _Vector2_ would compute its length (or squaredLength).
 Makes sense!
-So, probably `squaredLenght` method now needs to live on a _Metric_ object and maybe we write a another **convenience** method on the _Vector2_ that takes a metric as a parameter.
+So, probably `squaredLength` method now needs to live on a _Metric_ object and maybe we write a another **convenience** method on the _Vector2_ that takes a metric as a parameter.
 Or maybe we should write just a function (thankfully Python allows writing just functions) that takes the two objects and produces a result.
 But let us take a step back and assume that we decided to use methods.
 After all we love our dot notation for a reason.
 We can chain our calls and make long meaningful expressions of the form `obj.foo(arg).bar(anotherArg).zed(someOtherArg, andYetAnother)`.
 So we are faced with a decision on whether a _Metric_ object should feature the implementations specific to each type of geometric primitive or the primitive should just compute compute values based on a metric argument.
 In other words we need to decide a primary object from the secondary.
 Had we just used a function that took the two arguments we wouldn't have to contend with these **design** decisions.

 ML-style languages provide an interesting feature called **partial application** for functions which is related to the concept of *curried* functions which enables use peculiar way of writing the above scenario down.